RIM to launch new PlayBook line next week

 The Waterloo, Ontario-based company needs to have more applications available before the new phones, powered by QNX software called BlackBerry 10, hit the market.
 It hopes greater PlayBook adoption will encourage developers to create apps for the new devices.

-RIM has struggled to compete against Apple Inc's iPhone and iPad, and a host of devices smartphone and tablet devices powered by Google's Android.
+RIM has struggled to compete against Apple Inc's (AAPL.O) iPhone and iPad, and a host of smartphone and tablet devices powered by Google's (GOOG.O) Android.
 The one-time technology giant's fate now rests almost completely on the success or failure of its new line of BlackBerry 10 smartphones.